Māngere Bridge residents are calling for enforcement after Sunday morning shooting

-Māngere Bridge residents are calling for stronger action to deal with "rowdy" early morning parties after someone was shot over the weekend.
+Māngere Bridge residents are calling for stronger action to deal with "rowdy" early morning parties after someone was shot and seriously injured over the weekend.

 Hundreds gathered last night at Māngere Bridge School to air their concerns with police and the council after a person was shot and seriously injured on Sunday morning.